Groundhog

 *

-When your friends do not worship your personal gods - Bjork, orbweavers, cowboy boots - calling them an infidel is funny, or not right now?
+When your friends do not worship your personal gods - Bjork, cowboy boots, creme brûlée - calling them an infidel is funny, or just not right now?

 *

-Occasionally, the marm who lives in the unheated schoolhouse of my solar plexus scolds me, her voice thick with dust: Think it’s time for jokes, while the planet floods and burns?
-While cities are razed and little children plowed into graves?
-While homeless men take heroin and horse tranquilizer only a mile from your daughter’s school?
+Occasionally, the old marm who haunts the unheated schoolhouse of my solar plexus scolds me, her voice full of dust: Think its a good time to make jokes, while the planet floods and burns?
+While cities are razed to rubble?
+While children are plowed into mass graves?
+While homeless men take heroin mixed with horse tranquilizer only a mile from your daughter’s school?

-I’m telling a friend about my inner schoolmarm, how she can pop up and instantly ruin the fun.
+I’m telling a friend about my inner schoolmarm, how she can pop up and instantly ruin my fun.

 You’re supposed to say unhoused, not homeless, she says, exhaling her vape in my face.